altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 {
 "K::Hey Bozo: you ready to wake up?"
-~The reaction was immediate - the heart monitor rate spiked~ *Tom's eyes fluttered open*
+~The reaction was immediate - the heart monitor rate spiked~ *Tom's eyes fluttered open.
-*The nurse went to his bedside when he started writhing in pain* *They pressed some buttons on the machine and a hiss escaped* ~Some liquid pumped into Tom's IV and Tom stopped struggling~ ~His heart rate decreasing~
+The nurse went to his bedside when he started writhing in pain.
+They pressed some buttons on the machine and a hiss escaped* ~Some liquid pumped into Tom's IV and Tom stopped struggling.
+His heart rate decreasing.
-~Kent only watched~
+Kent only watched~
 "T::It's so warm."
 ~Tom's voice was a little raspy~
 "K::You burned yourself pretty bad, what were you doing?"
 "T::Burned?"
 *Tom tried to sit up*
-~Tried~
-}
+~Tried...
+The drugs they pumped him with dulled the pain, partially~ }
 {
-~The drugs they pumped him with dulled the pain, partially~ "T::How did I get here...
+"T::How did I get here...
 What happened?"
 ~His eyes were glassy now - not fully able to focus on Kent~